tterrytang/the-great-outdoor/README.md

 ### Type Rules
+1. If the building height is lower than 120ft, then it will become a low density type, model type will be outdoor performance and outdoor eating
+2. If the building set between 120-200ft, then it will become a mid density type, model type will be green roof public space
+3. If the building height is more than 200ft, then it will become a high density type, model type will be bar area and tower on podium.
 ### Use Type If:
 1. Your team is interested in exploring how the street pattern and width that affect the public space size
 2. Your team is interested in definding what is the comfortable public space and quantity the dimension of the comfortable public space